 - Born January 5, 1976 in High Point, NC USA

 Kevin Witt hit 279 home runs in the minor leagues, leading his league three times.
-In his only regular chance in the majors, he did okay for the 2003 Detroit Tigers.
+In his only chance to play somewhat regularly in the majors, he did okay for the 2003 Detroit Tigers.

 High school and draft position